cdrn/FunctionalTraining/README.md

 ## Running and compiling

-In the root directory there is a shell script called `sbt` it runs the sbt console.
+In the root directory there is a shell script called `gradlew` which does gradle things.

-	$ ./sbt

-To run the exercises simply type `test` in the `sbt` console.

-    > test
+	$ ./gradlew test

-To run a single exercise type `testOnly ft.<package>.<classnameSpec>`

-    > testOnly ft.higherorder.ComposingExercisesSpec

 ## Completing the exercises